Question from a reader:

 Just remember, there is no question that you do not collapse in the LEFT hand!
 Don’t every confuse that one!

 FYI, if you’re looking for a technique book you can check out my review of classical guitar technique and exercise books.
+You can find more free lessons at the lesson archive page.
+For more free weekly lessons join the Email Newsletter for updates and please consider donating to the site or sharing this post.

 What’s your opinion on this, leave comment below.